instantOS/instantos.github.io/youtube/installguide.md

 To install an operating system you need a live medium.
-That's a fancy term for saying that you create a copy of that OS on a removable medium like a USB stick or a DVD (although those have falled out of fashion in recent years) This copy of the OS is a special version that's non-persistent meaning that any changes you make while using it are wipen upon rebootin.
+That's a fancy term for saying that you create a copy of that OS on a removable medium like a USB stick or a DVD (although those have fallen out of fashion in recent years) This copy of the OS is a special version that's non-persistent meaning that any changes you make while using it are wiped upon rebooting.
 It also contains an installer program that can copy the operating system to your computers disk, meaning it will be what the computer is normally running.